COURSE THREE: Advanced Patient Treatment Direct & Indirect Restorations

 Who Should Attend

-Any dentist who wants to take their restorative and esthetic dentistry to the next level.
+Graduates of the Postgraduate Program in Contemporary & Esthetic Dentistry: Level I who want to take their restorative and esthetic dentistry to the next level.

 You are requested to bring your own patients for the two weekends.
 Patients should be prescreened for application of: 1) anterior composites, 2) posterior composites, 3) porcelain veneers, and 4) posterior indirect or CEREC restorations.
 One to two patients will be needed for clinical treatment during this series.
 Some patients may be provided for out-of-state dentists.